gwilson185/aws-transit-vpc/README.md

 # aws-transit-vpc
 Source code for the AWS solution "Transit Network VPC (Cisco CSR).
 Please see the main solution for the [AWS Transit VPC](https://aws.amazon.com/answers/transit-vpc/).

+This is a customization for EDC that allows for the use of VRFs based on transitvpc tag value

 ## Cloudformation templates